 10.30am - Latin American Update will explore aspects of life for people with disability in Latin America.

 11.00am - Earth Matters: Kerri-Lee Harding brings you ‘Disability Rap’ – a radio show presented by FREED - a disability and aging resource center in California.
 This edition explores the intersection of disability, climate change and natural disaster.
-Listen now.

 11.30am - Phin Meere (The Boldness) will discuss Voluntary Assisted Dying and what it means for People with Disability.